-Everything from exotic flowers, local wines to expensive South Indian Silk Saris are available in Bangalore.
+Everything from exotic flowers, local wines to expensive South Indian Silk Saris are available in Bengaluru.
 The rise of innumerable posh malls in the city has boosted the shopping culture of the city.

 When to Reach

-One can indulge in Bangalore Tourism anytime of the year, as it has a constant favourable weather.
-Tourists also love exploring Bangalore during the prominent festivals like Pongal (January), Mahashivratri (February), Ugadi (March) and Ganesh Chaturthi (September).
+One can indulge in Bengaluru Tourism anytime of the year, as it has a constant favourable weather.
+Tourists also love exploring Bengaluru during the prominent festivals like Pongal (January), Mahashivratri (February), Ugadi (March) and Ganesh Chaturthi (September).

 How to Reach

-Air: The International Airport at Bangalore is located 40 km away from the main city.
+Air: The International Airport at Bengaluru is located 40 km away from the main city.
 It is connected with domestic and international flights to other parts of India and the world.

-Rail: The railway stations in Bangalore are well connected with the important railheads in India.
+Rail: The railway stations in Bengaluru are well connected with the important railheads in India.

-Road: Frequent bus services are available to connect Bangalore with other parts of Tamil Nadu, Andhra Pradesh, Kerala and Maharashtra.
+Road: Frequent bus services are available to connect Bengaluru with other parts of Tamil Nadu, Andhra Pradesh, Kerala and Maharashtra.